East Asian Languages and Literatures (For 2015–2016 academic year)

 All courses must be passed with a grade of C or better to count toward the major; a minimum average of 2.00 in all courses counted toward the major is necessary for graduation.

 taught by a member of a department other than East Asian languages and literatures, and enrich their major by taking HIST 368, China, the Great Wall and Beyond

-The major in Japanese provides students with a solid foundation in the disciplines of Japanese language, literature, and civilization through extensive language training and broad exposure to Japanese literary and cultural traditions.
+The major in Japanese provides students with a solid foundation in the disciplines of Japanese language, literature, and culture through extensive language training and broad exposure to Japanese literary and cultural traditions.
 Prospective majors are strongly encouraged to begin their Japanese language study during their first year at Colgate and to participate in the Japan Study Group.

 , a minimum of eight courses is necessary to fulfill the requirements for a Japanese major:

-1. JAPN 301, 302, 401, and 402 (language and literature courses)
+- JAPN 301, 302, 401, and 402 (language and literature courses)

-2. CORE 167C, Japan
+- CORE 167C, Japan

-3. JAPN 222, Japan through Literature and Film
+- JAPN 222, Japan through Literature and Film

-JAPN/CHIN 250, East Asian Thought
+- Two courses from the following: JAPN/CHIN 250, East Asian Thought

 JAPN 405, Senior Seminar on Japanese Literature